VSerj/i-studio/README.md

 Learn How to make an interactive page using javascript

 ### Run project
-To run a project with a module devServer: `npm run dev`.
+1. To run a project with a module devServer: `npm run dev`.
-To run a project with an assembly in the source directory dist: `npm run start`.
+2. To run a project with an assembly in the source directory dist: `npm run start`.
-You also need to download npm packages.
+> You also need to download `npm packages`.

 ### Tools and technologies
 * html